-Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method.
-Gains and losses are recognised in profit or loss when the loans and receivables are derecognised or impaired, and through the amortisation process.
+Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method less accumulated impairment losses, if any.
+The policy for the recognition and measurement of impairment losses is in accordance with Note 2.3(n).
+Gains and losses are recognised in profit or loss through the amortisation process.